Recycling and Composting Rate

-Residential and small business landfill diversion represents the percentage of total refuse that is recovered and recycled or composted, and therefore not sent to a landfill.
-San Francisco’s small generator refuse collection program—known as “The Fantastic 3”—serves residential curbside, apartment and small commercial generators.
+Residential and small business recovery rate represents the percentage of total refuse that is recovered through recycling and composting, and therefore not sent to a landfill.
+San Francisco’s small generator refuse collection program—known as “The Fantastic 3”—serves residential curbside, apartment, and small commercial generators.
+Over half of what still goes in the landfill bins can be recycled in the blue bin or composted.
 Recycling and composting are important because they conserve resources, combat climate change, and create jobs.

 How Performance is Measured

-The diversion rate is calculated by taking tons of recycled and composted waste and dividing it by total tons of small generator refuse including landfill.
+The recovery rate is calculated by taking tons of recycled and composted material and dividing it by total tons of small generator refuse (recycling, composting, and trash).
 Recology reports to SF Environment monthly tons collected for each refuse stream (compostables, recyclables, landfill) minus “residual” materials.
-Residual materials are landfilled refuse that come from recycling and composting streams.
+Residual materials are contaminants that come from recycling and composting streams that end up being landfilled.

 The number displayed on the scorecard page represents a fiscal year average of the values in the chart above.